infinite-table/infinite-react/www/content/docs/learn/master-detail/overview.page.md

 </Sandpack>

+If you want to use a component instead of the <PropLink name="rowDetailRenderer" /> function, you can use the <PropLink name="columns.components.RowDetail" /> property.
+This works similarly and makes the DataGrid be considered master-detail.
+Inside the component, you can use the <HookLink name="useMasterRowInfo" /> hook to get the master row information.

 ## Loading the Detail DataSource

 When master-detail is configured and the row detail renders a DataGrid, the <DPropLink name="data" /> function for the detail `<DataSource />` will be called with the `masterRowInfo` as a property available in the object passed as argument.